-This article will discuss the different aspects that contribute to dentures’ longevity so you know how long your denture set can last before needing replacement.
+This article will discuss the different aspects that contribute to dentures’ longevity, so you know how long your denture set can last before needing replacement.

 Where Are Dentures Made Of?

 The denture framework is generally made from acrylic resin, nylon, or metal, depending on the type of denture being placed.
 Acrylic is the way to go for those looking for a more economical and lightweight option.
-Acrylic adheres better than porcelain because it has greater flexibility which makes them easier to adjust.
+Acrylic adheres better than porcelain because it has greater flexibility, which makes it easier to adjust.
 In addition, they’re also less expensive, so you can save money on dentures without sacrificing quality.

-The downside of replacement teeth made from acrylic resin is that they wear out faster than porcelain teeth, which means you may need to replace dentures every five to eight years.
+The downside of replacement teeth made from acrylic resin is that they wear out faster than porcelain teeth, which means you may need to replace them every five to eight years.
 On the other hand, porcelain dentures last longer.

 How Long Do Dentures Last by Type?

 Dentures are an investment in your health.
-They are a big part of your oral care routine and should be looked after with just as much love and care as with your real teeth as they too wear down with age.
+They are a big part of your oral care routine and should be looked after with just as much love and care as your real teeth, as they too wear down with age.
 These artificial teeth can last for years, but they’re not indestructible.
 They will need periodic adjustments to ensure a comfortable fit.
-The best way to protect them is by staying on top of yearly denture checkups with your dentist to deal with irritating pain or discomfort.
+The best way to protect them is by staying on top of yearly denture checkups with your dentist to deal with any irritating pain or discomfort.

 After all of your natural teeth have been removed, a set of dentures can be fitted to replace them.
 This dental appliance is called full or complete dentures.
-It substitutes all of the teeth on one arch, either the upper or lower jaw.
+It substitutes all of the teeth in one arch, either the upper or lower jaw.

 It’s been said that full dentures last anywhere between 7 and 10 years, but partial dentures last as long as 15 years.
 That might not seem like much to you right now.
-Still, during this time frame, both your mouth and your teeth could undergo significant changes, which can result in an improper fit or a lousy appearance.
+Still, during this time frame, both your mouth and your teeth could undergo significant changes, which could result in an improper fit or a lousy appearance.

 Sometimes, after years of use and deterioration, a denture will reach the point where it no longer functions or looks acceptable.
 Common signs that this has happened include tooth wear or dental base wear and staining from plaque build-up.

 Titanium implants fuse with the bone to replace missing teeth.
 The titanium posts are placed below the gum line.
-They bond with your jawbone over time, keeping it strong enough for a lifetime of chewing food without damage or decay in either tooth or bone.
+They bond with your jawbone over time, keeping it strong enough for a lifetime of chewing food without damage or decay to either tooth or bone.
 This post becomes the foundation for the abutment and the replacement teeth.
-The cost for dental implant placement surgery can be hefty.
+The cost of dental implant placement surgery can be hefty.
 Still, in most cases, it pays off with minimal maintenance required after one initial procedure.